-The year 2018 has brought changes to the regime of transfer of undertakings.
-The changes essentially covered the operative concept of economic unit, the duties of information and consultation of workers and their representative structures, the right of opposition of the workers to the change of employer naturally associated with the transfer of the undertaking, and the right to terminate the employment contract in certain circumstances in case of transfer.
+The year 2018 brought changes to rules on the transfer of undertakings (TUPE).
+Essentially, these new measures related to the operative concept of an economic unit, the duties of information and consultation of workers and their representative structures, and conferring with the employees on the right to oppose a change of employer resulting from the transfer of the undertaking, and the right to terminate the employment contract, in certain circumstances.